Pfern/Oneida_Genomics_Workshop/docs/phyloviz.md

 After running the above commands, there are some file modifications that need to be made:

-- Open the summary table and substitute the numeric values with what for you is **true** for presence of a resistence genes and **false** to absence.
+- Open the summary table and substitute the numeric values with what for you is **true** for presence of a resistence gene and **false** to absence.
-- Change the header of the IDs from #FILE to FILE and save the file as tab delimited.
+- Change the header of the first column from **#FILE** to **FILE** and save the file as tab delimited.
-- Change values in the FILE column to match with the FILE column of the chewBBACA profile file.
+- Change the genome identifiers in the FILE column of the metadata to match with the FILE column of the chewBBACA profile file.

 Alternatively you can download it directly [here](https://raw.githubusercontent.com/Pfern/Oneida_Genomics_Workshop/master/docs/metadata.txt)